echopen/echopen_prototyping/introduction/new_introduction.md

 #### Digitalization
 After the amplification, the signal is still analogical.
 It needs to be digitalized (converted into a logical signal) to be processed by other electronical components.

-#### Enveloppe detection
+#### Envelope detection
-The envelopp detection is a procedure that is used to analyse the signal to detect the times at whitch reflected ultrasounds were received.
+The envelope detection is a procedure that is used to analyse the signal to detect the times at whitch reflected ultrasounds were received.
 It can be done with an analogical or a digital signal.
 We chose the latter option.
 For the moment this detection is realized thanks to the smartphone application, but our plan is to be able to do it inside the device.
 Indeed performing enveloppe detection in the smartphone recquires to send the complete signal by wifi to the smartphone, which we would like to avoid.

 #### Scan conversion